maxpatiiuk/tts-reader/README.md

    [./src/exclude-list.txt](./src/exclude-list.txt)).
 Those currently consist of the spam lines of text I found commonly repeated in the websites I often visit. (i.e `Advertisement`, `RECOMMENDED VIDEOS FOR YOU`, and other trash)
-4. Stip non-text lines (defined as lines that have more than 30% of non-English-letter characters).
+4. Strip non-text lines (defined as lines that have more than 30% of non-English-letter characters).
 This strips out code, spam, math equations and other things that are not friendly with text-to-speech software.
 5. Remove repeated lines.
 This is perhaps the most important one.
 It can